Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/m/magma/README.md

 - Created for LUMI with a patch to separate HIP and C++ compilation to allow linking to the OpenMP runtime corresponding to the PrgEnv used.

+  The patch also uses the standard CMake way of setting the GPU architecture rather than the non-standard way used in Magma (which even had an outdated list of architectures).

 - For CPE GNU and AMD, static and shared libraries are built.

 - For CPE Cray, only the shared library is available.